Harman024/Depth-estimation-model/README.md

 Then take 2 stereo images such that you know the distance d between the stereo cameras.

-Run Image registration to combine the left and right stereo images.
+Run Image_Registration.ipynb to combine the left and right stereo images.

-At last run the Stereo depth solution to get the find the depth of objects in the image using depth-disparity concept with combined image.
+At last run the Applying_Stereo_Depth_to_a_Driving_Scenario.ipynb to get the find the depth of objects in the image using depth-disparity concept with combined image.